-Apple’s new iPadOS 14.0.1 update squashes several bugs, but issues are present in the newest version of iPadOS 14.
+Apple’s iPadOS 14.4 update squashes several bugs, but issues are present in the latest version of iPadOS 14.

-iPadOS 14.0.1 is a point upgrade and it includes four bug fixes for problems that popped up after the arrival iPadOS 14 in mid-September.
+iPadOS 14.4 is a milestone upgrade and it includes new features and bug fixes for problems for lingering issues with the operating system.

-A lot of the feedback about iPadOS 14.0.1 is good, but we’re also hearing about the issues impacting the firmware.
-Some of these problems are brand new, others have carried over from iPadOS 14.0 and iPadOS 13.
+A lot of the feedback about iPadOS 14.4’s performance is good, but we’re also hearing about issues impacting the firmware.
+Some of these problems are brand new, others have carried over from iPadOS 14.3, iPadOS 14.2, iPadOS 14.1, iPadOS 14.0.1, iPadOS 14.0, and iPadOS 13.

 In this guide to iPadOS 14 problems we’ll take you through the current state of the software.
 We’ll show you where to find potential fixes for the most common iPadOS 14 problems and provide you with some resources that could help if you do happen to run into trouble.